Microelectronics and Microwaves

 Analog Circuits, Antennas and Microwave, Bio-Electronics, Embedded Systems, Integrated Circuits, MEMS, Microelectronics, Mixed-signal VLSI, Nano-Electronics, Sensors

 Antennas and Microwave Systems, Integrated Circuits and Systems Laboratory (ICAS), NorDIC Lab

 The Antennas and Microwave Systems group’s research interests encompass UWB systems for various applications including See-Thru-Walls and precise In-Door Localization; Reconfigurable Antennas, particularly their development, RF front ends for wireless applications; advancing state-of-the-art steerable DBS antennas for mobile platforms, and phased arrays as well as enhancing efficient power-combining techniques.
 The group’s research capabilities include electromagnetic analysis, antenna modeling, and full experimental validation at both frequency and time domains.
 Furthermore, the group’s activities include components development, sub-systems designs and integration, and product development.

 Integrated Circuits and Systems Laboratory

 ICSL’s research focus includes Silicon-On-Insulator (SOI) CMOS mixed-signal systems, CMOS low-voltage analog IC design, development of novel devices for SOI technology (such as the G4-FET or MOS-JFET), and CMOS analog design techniques for extreme environment applications.
-Partnered with the Analog VLSI and Devices Laboratory, the ICASL team collaborates with Oak Ridge National Laboratory and the Center for Environmental Biotechnology, particularly in the areas of nanotechnology, biomicroelectronics, and smart sensors.
+The ICASL team collaborates with Oak Ridge National Laboratory and the Center for Environmental Biotechnology, particularly in the areas of nanotechnology, biomicroelectronics, and smart sensors.

 Adjunct, Research, and ORNL Joint Faculty